You are here

 Desirable Qualifications

-A Bachelor's degree involving major study in accounting, business or public administration, or closely allied field and three years of management, administrative or supervisory experience.
+A Bachelor's degree involving major study in business or public administration, or closely allied field and three years of management, administrative or supervisory experience.

 OR